 Why Use a Password Manager?

-These days, just about everything needs a password and it’s not just online.
-We’ve got PINs, license numbers, gym locker combos, library card numbers, router passwords, and other stuff.
+These days, just about everything needs a password, and it’s not just online.
+We’ve got PINs, license numbers, gym locker combos, library card numbers, router passwords, passphrases, and other stuff.
 I suspect if you wrote them all down, you’d have several hundred.
+I do.

-- They can handle multiple data types (passwords, combinations, license numbers, notes, etc
+- They can handle multiple data types (passwords, combinations, license numbers, notes, etc)

 - The cost is minimal or free.